Who We Are

 We commit to engaging with each First Nation before operating on their Traditional Territory.
 We will endeavour to connect with each First Nation throughout the year with updates on our proposed trip itineraries, routes and expedition logistics.
 We will also provide each Nation with an operational report at the end of our guiding season (October) outlining the season’s expeditions, group compositions, wildlife observations and environmental impact tracking.

-If any concerns or objections arise, each Nation will be able to contact us and we will do our best to immediately redress any concerns and implement solutions, including if necessary a pause on operations.
+If there are any concerns or objections, each Nation will be able to contact us and we will do our best to immediately redress any concerns and implement solutions, including, if necessary, a pause on operations.

 •Non-Compete & Collaboration•

-We commit to doing our best to not compete with any Yukon First Nation guiding companies and will endeavour to share trip logistics and adjust trip itineraries if asked by any local First Nation business.
-We also commit to working towards integrating First Nation guides and interpreters into our trips.
-All of our guests will also receive a cultural orientation from a First Nation interpreter to ensure participants follow respectful Land travel protocols.
+We commit to doing our best not to compete with any Yukon First Nation guiding companies and will endeavour to share trip logistics and adjust trip itineraries if asked by any local First Nation businesses.
+We also commit to working towards integrating First Nation guides and interpreters into our expedition trips.
+As much as possible, we will work with First Nation interpreters to provide our expedition participants with an overview of Yukon First Nations and ensure everyone follows respectful Land travel protocols.

 •Profit Sharing•